What Is Proactive Risk Management

 - Poor performance of individual manager(s).

 Any three of these points can lead to significant problems in your safety management system.
-This chart helps you monitor trends of managers’ performance, where you can identify negative trends and address them before they become significant problem.
+This chart helps you monitor trends of managers’ performance, where you can identify negative trends and address them before they become a significant problem.

 3 - Key Performance Indicator Goal vs. Classifications Table